CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 3. Running Docker containers from prebuilt images
 =================================================

 Now that you have everything setup, it's time to get our hands dirty.
-In this section, you are going to run an `Alpine Linux <http://www.alpinelinux.org/>`_ (a lightweight linux distribution) container on your system and get a taste of the ``docker run`` command.
+In this section, you are going to run a container from `Alpine Linux <http://www.alpinelinux.org/>`_ (a lightweight linux distribution) image on your system and get a taste of the ``docker run`` command.

 But wait, what exactly is a container and image?

 **Containers** - Running instances of Docker images — containers run the actual applications.
 A container includes an application and all of its dependencies.
 It shares the kernel with other containers, and runs as an isolated process in user space on the host OS.

 **Images** - The file system and configuration of our application which are used to create containers.
 To find out more about a Docker image, run ``docker inspect hello-world``.
-In the demo above, you could have used the ``docker pull`` command to download the hello-world image.
+In the demo above, you could have used the ``docker pull`` command to download the ``hello-world`` image.
 However when you executed the command ``docker run hello-world``, it also did a ``docker pull`` behind the scenes to download the ``hello-world`` image with ``latest`` tag (we will learn more about tags little later).

 Now that we know what a container and image is, let's run the following command in our terminal: